1. How do I access technology related information and resources?

 4. Is there a way to access technology related information and how-to guides if I want to try solving an issue by myself?

 Yes!
 The Parkland College KnowledgeBase is an excellent searchable database loaded with instructions on a wide variety of IT-related topics and issues.
-This is a great place to start if you are needing help with a Cobra-related question.
-There are also articles on how to install Parkland email on your mobile devices, how to install Microsoft Office 365 on your personal machine/s, how to add your photo to your Outlook profile, etc. You can access the KnowledgeBase by going to kb.parkland.edu OR by clicking on the KB icon on the portal OR by selecting the KnowledgeBase option on the Technology Services page OR by clicking on the Parkland KB tab within services.parkland.edu.
+You can access the KB by going to kb.parkland.edu OR by clicking on the KnowledgeBase option on the Technology Services page OR by clicking on the Parkland KB tab within services.parkland.edu.

 5. How will I receive notification if there is an issue or potential outage of one of Parkland’s systems such as Cobra?

-7. Can I access Office 365 and/or Outlook via the web without installing anything?
+9. Can I access Office 365 and/or Outlook via the web?

-Office 365 (Outlook 2013) - How to Set Up Your Outlook Client Account Profile (Windows)
+Office 365 - How to Set Up Your Outlook Client Account (Windows)

 Quick Access to Parkland's Web-Based Systems, Applications and Resources